 This course provides working knowledge of recording transactions unique to partnerships and corporations.
 It introduces manufacturing and cost accounting.
 Students learn the analysis of financial statements, the preparation of price-level statements, and the preparation of statements of changes in the financial position of the firm.
+Prerequisite: ACT 100 or equivalent.

-ACT 160 INDIVIDUAL INCOME TAXES 4.0 UNITS
+ACT 160 INDIVIDUAL INCOME TAXES